yushengjr/ItunesSearch/README.md

   .then(json => console.log(json))
 ```

+- 3.Testing requirement:
+- Need to test the component has input,textarea,button.
-3. How to test the Onsubmit method?
+- Need to test ngFor can show the list with 10 items maximum.
+- Need to test onSubmit() method works.